-You are not allowed to drive for a month after a stroke or transient ischaemic attack (TIA).
-Some people have to stop driving for longer, or will not be able to drive again.
-This guide helps you understand what to do if you are a driver, including when to tell the DVLA (DVA in Northern Ireland).
+You must stop driving for a minimum of one month after a stroke or transient ischaemic attack (TIA).
+Some people will have to stop driving for longer, or may not be able to drive again.
+This guide helps you understand what you need to do, including when to tell the DVLA (DVA in Northern Ireland.)

 - Why can’t I drive after stroke?

 - Who decides if I can start driving again?